joaquinmenendez/Cloud_Computing_Project_4/README.md

 In this tutorial I will be using 2 different Cloud Functions.<br>
 `DownloadPrint` Accepts a POST request without the need to be in the GCS enviroment.
 In other words, other user could use this function in an API-like way. <br>
 `InputToOutput` This function is trigger when a file is added into a bucket (`input_serverless`).
 The Cloud Function read this file (PLAIN TEXT), performs a Sentiment Analysis and save the output into a different bucket (`output_serverless`).
 I choose to do this despite the fact that storing the output into a Database is a better practice.
-This could be modified.
-Feel free to use this only as an example.<br>
+This could be modified.<br> Feel free to use this only as an example.<br>

 **3)** Enable APIs:<br>
-- Cloud Functions API
+- Cloud Functions API<br>
-- Cloud Natural Language API
+- Cloud Natural Language API<br>
 *It could be that other APIs should be enabled to run these functions.
 In case you experience some error check if other API should be enabled*

 ### DownloadPrint